hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 1. Vault automatically deletes expired credentials from the database
 1. If credentials are compromised, administrators can revoke them immediately.
 (Break glass)

+???
+* This slide lays out the basic workflow used for all of the Datbase secrets engine plugins.
+* All of the plugins work the same basic way.
+* A service account with permissions to manage users on the database server is required by each connection.
+* User creation and revocation SQL statements are specified for roles to determine the permissions og generated users within various databases.
+* Multiple connections and roles can be created for a single secrets engine instance to support connecting to multiple database servers with different levels of access.
+* The TTL settings can be tuned to suit your needs.

 ---
 class: middle, center
 # Dynamic Secrets Engine: Workflow
 ![:scale 60%](images/slide41.png)

+???

+* To make use of this, you define a role in Vault, which determines how new database users or roles are created.
+This example has a MySQL statement
+* When reading from Vault, Vault will run that command on the database, then return the credentials to the user, along with a lease which defines how long those credentials are valid for

 ---
 # Other Dynamic Secrets Engines